 f) Visitors & Members' Guests

-(i) Visitors may not be introduced to play on the course on a day fixed for any weekend Club competition, or on any other day notified from time to time, unless specifically authorised by the General Manager, or the Club Professional, or in their absence those with delegated authority within the club office or golf shop.
+(i) Visitors may not be introduced to play on the course on any day fixed for a weekend Club competition, or on any other day notified from time to time, unless specifically authorised by the Club Professional or Club Office, or, in their absence, by those with delegated authority in the golf shop.

-(ii) Full members may introduce up to three playing guests Monday-Thursday without prior approval
+(ii) Full members may introduce up to three playing guests Monday to Thursday without prior approval.

-(iii) Full members may introduce up to three playing guests Friday -Sunday and Bank Holidays after 1pm without prior approval
+(iii) Full members may introduce up to three playing guests Friday to Sunday and Bank Holidays after 1:00 pm without prior approval.

-(v) Full members may introduce one guest Friday-Sunday and Bank Holidays before 1pm or up to three guests before 1pm with prior permission from the General Manager or Club Professional, or in their absence those with delegated authority within the club office or golf shop
+(iv) Full members may introduce one guest before 1:00 pm on Friday to Sunday and Bank Holidays, or up to three guests before 1:00 pm with prior permission from the Club Professional or Office, or, in their absence, from those with delegated authority in the Club Office or golf shop.

-(vi) Introductory members may introduce playing guests Monday-Thursday at the casual green fee rate.
+(vi) Introductory members may introduce playing guests Monday to Thursday at the standard visitor green fee rate.

-(vii) Introductory members may introduce up to three playing guests Friday-Sunday and Bank Holidays after 1pm and on a non-competition day at the casual green fee rate with prior permission from the General Manager or the Club Professional, or in their absence those with delegated authority within the club office or golf shop.
+(vii) Introductory members may introduce up to three playing guests Friday to Sunday and Bank Holidays after 1:00 pm, and on a non-competition day, at the standard visitor green fee rate, with prior permission from the Club Professional or Office, or, in their absence, from those with delegated authority in the golf shop.

-(viii) Members are not able to play with guests after the Pro Shop has closed, as it is not possible to sign the guest in.
+(viii) Members may not play with guests after the Pro Shop has closed, as it is not possible to sign the guest in.

 g) Societies

-The principal society days are Tuesday and Wednesday but will be occasionally scheduled on other days if appropriate after due consideration to other commitments and relevant issues by the General Manager and Club Captain and/or Chairman.
+The principal society days are Tuesday and Wednesday, but they may occasionally be scheduled on other days if appropriate, after due consideration of other commitments and relevant issues by the General Manager and Club Captain and/or Chairman.
 Visiting Societies shall normally be subject to the Tee Reservation policy set out above, but at the discretion of the General Manager or Assistant Secretary this may be varied.
-Members are asked to check on the weekly and monthly updates, together with the website, at all times where all specific Society details will be communicated.
+Members are asked to check weekly and monthly updates, together with the website, at all times where all specific Society details will be communicated.
 The regulation allowing Members to alternate shall not apply when Societies have a reservation.

 h) Halfway Hut